Literature of Cape Verde

-The Literature of Cape Verde is among the most important in West Africa, it is the second richest in West Africa after Mali and modern day Mauritania.
+The Literature of Cape Verde is among the most important in West Africa.
+It is the second richest in West Africa after Mali and modern-day Mauritania.
 It is also the richest in the Lusophone portion of Africa.
-Most works are written in Portuguese, but there are also works in Capeveredean Creole, French and notably English.
+Most works are written in Portuguese, but there are also works in Capeveredean Creole, French, and notably English.

 Capeverdean literature has long been known worldwide through the writing of poet Eugénio Tavares.
-Also Manuel Lopes, Baltasar Lopes da Silva, better known as Osvaldo Alcantarâ and Jorge Barbosa, the three would later found a review Claridade in 1936 which is related to Cape Verdean independence.
+Also Manuel Lopes, Baltasar Lopes da Silva, better known as Osvaldo Alcantarâ and Jorge Barbosa.
+The three would later found a review Claridade in 1936 related to the Cape Verdean independence.

 History

 Early literature

 Its first recorded literature from Cape Verde was in the 16th century with some works written by André Álvares de Almada, he wrote annals of the Portuguese expansion, his most important was a treatise on the Rivers of Guinea of Cape Verde, an area between the Senegal River and Sierra Leone.
 Cape Verdean literature would be rarely recorded until 1890 with Eugénio Tavares with his morna poems, himself was the dolphin of Cape Verde, his poems were written in Brava creole.
 The second Creole book was the Sorrow of Love by Xavier da Cunha published in 1893.

 The first two libraries in the archipelago first opened in the late 19th century during the colonial era, they were the National Library and Museum (Biblioteca e Museu Nacional) in Praia and the Mindelo Municipal Library (Biblioteca municipal do Mindelo) first opened in 1880.